Skip to Content

 2017

-CEBE’s Energy Working Group begins exploring potential for a community-owned solar project
+Center for an Ecology-Based Economy (CEBE) Energy Working Group begins exploring potential for a community-owned solar project

 CEBE receives $20,000 technical assistance funding from US Department of Energy’s Sunshot Prize